Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Questions

 Many of the following questions are rather speculative and much more open-ended that the problems above.
 They may not have any interesting answer, but we find them intriguing.

 \begin{enumerate} \item \textit{For a given~$G$, what are the tannakian groups that may arise?}

 This is motivated in part by the striking difference concerning finite groups between $\Gg_a$ and $\Gg_m$ or abelian varieties.
-In the former case, the solution of Abhyankar's Conjecture shows that many finite groups will appear, and a recent series of works of Katz, Rojas-Léon and Tiep has shown that there are many possibilities, even when one restricts attention to Fourier transforms of general hypergeometric sheaves (see for instance~\cite{kt} and~\cite{krlt}) and $\Gg_m$).
-On the other hand, Katz~\cite[Th.~6.4, 6.5]{mellin} has shown that only finite cyclic groups are possible for geometric tannakian groups on~$\Gg_m$, and Theorem~\ref{th-finite-ab-1} implies a similar statement for arithmetic tannakian groups on abelian varieties. \item \textit{For a given group~$G$, if $M$ is a semisimple perverse sheaf associated to a semisimple lisse sheaf~$\mcF$ on an open dense subset of~$G$, what (if any) are the relations between the ``ordinary'' monodromy group~$\Gg$ of~$\mcF$ and its tannakian groups?}
+In the former case, the solution of Abhyankar's Conjecture gives a characterization of which finite groups will appear, and a recent series of works of Katz, Rojas-Léon and Tiep has shown that there are many possibilities, even when one restricts attention to Fourier transforms of general hypergeometric sheaves (see for instance~\cite{kt}) and $\Gg_m$).
+On the other hand, we have already mentioned that Katz proved that finite cyclic groups are the only possible finite geometric tannakian groups on~$\Gg_m$, and Corollary~\ref{cor-support-fingp} is a statement going in a similar direction for abelian varieties (although not yet as precise since it requires \emph{a priori} that the arithmetic tannakian group be finite). \item \textit{For a given group~$G$, if $M$ is a semisimple perverse sheaf associated to a semisimple lisse sheaf~$\mcF$ on an open dense subset of~$G$, what (if any) are the relations between the ``ordinary'' monodromy group~$\Gg$ of~$\mcF$ and its tannakian groups?}

-In particular, suppose that $\mcF$ has finite monodromy group; what constraints does that impose on the tannakian group?
+In particular, suppose that $\mcF$ has finite monodromy group; what constraints does that impose on the tannakian group of~$M$?
 We note that there is one ``obvious'' relation: the tannakian group acts irreducibly on its standard representation if and only if the lisse sheaf~$\mcF$ is irreducible.

 Since this last fact amounts to the discrete Plancherel formula, or equivalently to a relation between the second moments of both groups, a more specific question could be: are there non-trivial inequalities between the moments of the monodromy group of~$\mcF$ and those of the tannakian group?
 For instance, does there exist a constant~$c\geq 0$, independent of the size of the finite field $k$, such that